ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/mysql.md

 -   Column names should be the same as in the original MySQL table, but you can use just some of these columns and in any order.
 -   Column types may differ from those in the original MySQL table.
 ClickHouse tries to [cast](../../../engines/database-engines/mysql.md#data_types-support) values to the ClickHouse data types.
 -   Setting `external_table_functions_use_nulls` defines how to handle Nullable columns.
 Default value: 1.
-If 0, the table function will not make nullable columns and will insert default values instead of nulls.
-This is also applicable for null values inside array data types.
+If 0, the table function does not make Nullable columns and insert default values instead of nulls.
+This is also applicable for NULL values inside arrays.

 **Engine Parameters**